7c78/squarespace-concept/readme.md

 Live demo: https://7c78.github.io/squarespace-concept/

-This a prototype of a page builder.
+This is a prototype of a page builder.
 It allows users to

 * Edit text directly on the page